Credit Ratings across Asset Classes

 Rice University - Jesse H. Jones School of Management

-We employ a comprehensive database of credit rating histories to compare the performance of credit ratings across broad asset classes and across types of structured products.
-We observe significant differences in default rates by rating, transition statistics, instantaneous upgrade and downgrade intensities, accuracy ratios, and other metrics.
-Some of these differences persist over our entire 30-year sample period.
-These results imply not only that outcomes of the rating process differ across asset classes, but also that asset classes have fundamentally different underlying rating processes.
-These results are important in light of the Dodd-Frank mandate to standardize credit ratings.
+We employ comprehensive credit rating histories to compare the performance of ratings across broad asset classes and within subcategories of those asset classes.
+Despite the rating agencies’ stated objective to produce comparable ratings, we observe significant differences in performance using an array of traditional and novel metrics.
+Many differences persist over our entire 30-year sample period.
+These results imply not only that outcomes of the rating process differ across asset classes, but that asset classes have fundamentally different underlying risk profiles and rating processes.
+Overall, our results suggest that the Dodd-Frank mandate to standardize credit ratings will prove unenforceable.

 Keywords: credit ratings, NRSROs, municipal bonds, sovereign bonds, CDOs, capital markets regulation